Promoting literacy for all as a tool for personal empowerment and social and human development.

 Since its foundation in 1946, UNESCO has been at the forefront of global literacy efforts and is concerned with keeping literacy high on the agenda regionally, nationally and internationally.

-UNESCO leads the United Nations Literacy Decade (UNLD) under the banner ‘Literacy is Freedom’.
-Launched at UN Headquarters in 2003, the Literacy Decade aims to improve literacy levels and empower people everywhere.
+UNESCO led the United Nations Literacy Decade (UNLD) under the banner ‘Literacy is Freedom’.
+Launched at UN Headquarters in 2003, the Literacy Decade aimed to improve literacy levels and empower people everywhere.

 In support of this initiative, UNESCO holds an International Conference on Adult Education (CONFINTEA) every 12 years.
 The VI CONFINTEA conference entitled ‘Living and Learning for a Viable Future – The Power of Adult Learning’ (hyperlink) was held in Brazil, 19-22 May 2009.